nix-community/docker-nixpkgs/README.md

 #### SSL root certificates

-If you require binaries like `curl` in the final image, you need to make sure that it can find the SSL root certificates.
+If you require binaries like `curl` in the final image, you need to make sure that they can find SSL root certificates.
 To do this:
 - Install `pkgs.cacert` in the `build` stage, either by adding it to the environment of the attribute you install, or with an additional nix-env command like
   ```
     nix-env -f '<nixpkgs>' -iA cacert